ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     return cell;
 }
 ```

-Now, I can test my simple application.
-Go to Product > Run.
+Now, we can test this simple application.
+Select to _Product > Run_.

-Next we need a way to obtain JSON from the REST api we published using djangorestframework.
-I first establish an NSArray object called `fishJson` by registering it in the @interface level and synthesizing it with `@property` and `@synthesize`.
-This replaces the codes for the setters and getters.
-I then replace the code we had in the `numberOfRowsInSection`, where I change `fishes` with `fishJson` which contain the JSON we downloaded from the REST API.
+Next we need to obtain JSON from the REST api we published using the `djangorestframework`.
+I established a `NSArray` object called `fishJson` by registering it at the`@interface`level and synthesizing it with`@property`and`@synthesize`.
+This replaces the code for the setters and getters.
+I then replace the code we had in the`numberOfRowsInSection`, where I change`fishes`with`fishJson` which contains the JSON we downloaded from the REST API.
+Again replace any existing functions or declarations.

 ```objectivec
 @interface TableViewController ()
 @property (strong) NSArray *fishJson;